pmfriendly/pmf-specification/specification.md

 ## Status of this document

-This document is a working draft and all aspects are subject to change.
+This document is a draft and all aspects are subject to change.

 ## Glossary